lcontro/Exam-COD-QA-Automation/README.md

 -----------------------
 Make a project with Typescript + Playwright to check the Login page.

-Objective: document test organization decisions.
+__Objective:__ document test organization decisions.
 It is not necessary to implement all the test scenarios, simply documenting them is enough.
-Deliverable: in this exercise, not only the delivered code is assessed, but also the documentation; It is recommended to document the recommendations/decisions made and list all the possible use cases to be tested.
+__Deliverable:__ in this exercise, not only the delivered code is assessed, but also the documentation; It is recommended to document the recommendations/decisions made and list all the possible use cases to be tested.
-Delivery time: 72 hours (Friday at 3:40 p.m. - GMT+1)
+__Delivery time__: 72 hours (Friday at 3:40 p.m. - GMT+1)

 DECISIONS